I only broke three plates, one frame, and a glass jar.

-It have been a very bittersweet past few weeks while Mr. Nielson and
+It has been a very bittersweet past few weeks while Mr. Nielson and

 This sweet house has been filled with healing, peace, traditions, color, love,

-and we brought Lottie home after she was born.
+and best of all, we brought Lottie home here after she was born!

 It was so hard to actually turn off the lights and lock the door and know

-Of course I am excited to move to our new home and in the same neighborhood.
+Of course, I am excited to move to FoxHill, and

-But this home has been so good to us and so many people spent time
+But The Briar House has been so good to us, and many people spent time

 preparing it for us to move into after the accident.